-Highest Rankings Projects: Resilient region
+Highest Rankings Projects: Resilient Region

-Bicycle/pedestrian projects were evaluated on three factors to gauge the level of their contribution to increasing regional resilience:
+Bicycle/pedestrian projects were evaluated on four factors to gauge the level of their contribution to increasing regional resilience:

-- If the project will increase bicycle/pedestrian connections to transit - If the project will Incorporate resilient design measures - If the project will add to bicycle/pedestrian infrastructure in high active transportation propensity areas - Environmental impact - Connection to transit - Incorporation of resilient design measures - Addition of bicycle/pedestrian infrastructure in high active transportation areas
+- If the project will increase bicycle/pedestrian connections to transit - If the project will incorporate resilient design measures - If the project will add to bicycle/pedestrian infrastructure in high active transportation propensity areas - Environmental impact and emergency event mitigation

-Roadway projects were evaluated on five factors to gauge the level of their contribution to increasing regional resilience:
+Roadway projects were evaluated on six factors to gauge the level of their contribution to increasing regional resilience:

-- If the project will incorporate resilient design measures - Average Annual Daily Traffic (AADT) of the intended roadway intersection or segment to measure existing total volumes of traffic - If the project will enhance connectivity to high-demand locations - If the project will improve the active transportation network - If the project will utilize innovative transportation infrastructure - Environmental impact - Incorporation of resilient design measures - Enhanced connectivity to existing high-demand destinations - Improvement to the active transportation network
+- If the project will incorporate resilient design measures - Average Annual Daily Traffic (AADT) of the intended roadway intersection or segment to measure existing total volumes of traffic - If the project will enhance connectivity to high-demand locations - If the project will improve the active transportation network - If the project will utilize innovative transportation infrastructure - Environmental impact and emergency event mitigation

-The following two tables feature the highest-ranking projects for resiliency.
+Figures 18A and Figure 18B, on the following two pages, feature the highest-ranking projects for resiliency.
 There are 26 bicycle/pedestrian projects that received at least 15 out of a possible 20 and 13 roadway projects that scored all at least 25 out of a possible 35 points for enhancing resiliency in the KIPDA MPO region.